-All financial liabilities, shown as creditors - amounts falling due after more than one year in the statement of financial position, are recognised initially at fair value plus directly attributable transaction costs.
+Amounts owed by group undertaking falling due after more than one year are recognised initially at fair value plus directly attributable transaction costs.
 The carrying amount is increased by the finance cost determined by the effective interest rate in respect of the accounting period and reduced by any payments made in the year and amortisation of the debt issuance costs.
 The finance cost recognised in the income statement is allocated to periods over the term of the debt at an effective interest rate on the carrying amount.

 The Affinity Water group, as detailed in note 16 with Daiwater Investment Limited as the parent company of the group, is subject to a number of covenants in relation to its borrowings, which would result in its loans becoming immediately repayable if breached.
 These covenants specify certain limits in terms of key ratios such as net cash flow to debt interest and net debt to regulatory capital value.
-At the year end the group was not in breach of any financial covenants.
+At the year end the group was not in breach of any financial covenants and does not forecast any future breaches.

-The company borrowings are included within creditors - amounts falling due after more than one year in the statement of financial position, with the details included in note 11.
+The company borrowings are included within creditors - amounts owed by group undertaking falling due after more than one year in the statement of financial position, with the details included in note 11.